nomicflux/servant-opaleye-blog/README.md

 ### Server

 Above, we've set out our API.
 We have our endpoints, what they expect from us, and what we expect from them.
 This is really just setting up type signatures, however.
-We'll need to implement a server:
+We'll need to implement a server to make those endpoints *do* something:
 ```{haskell}
 userServer :: Server UserAPI
 userServer = getUsers